From Beyond the Grave: "An Act of Kindness"

+"The Elemental"

 Reggie Warren, a businessman, enters Temptations Ltd and puts the price tag of a cheaper snuffbox in the one he wants to buy.
 The proprietor sells him the box at the lower price and says, "I hope you enjoy snuffing it."
 On the train home, a psychic, Madame Orloff, advises Warren that an elemental— a malevolent spirit desperate to break into the corporeal world— has settled on his shoulder.
 She offers to perform an exorcism if the elemental becomes troublesome.
 At home, Warren's wife Susan remarks on the repulsive smell that he has brought into the house, and their dog disappears.
 After the elemental briefly takes control of Warren's body and attacks Susan, he calls in Madame Orloff.
 She wages a house-shaking supernatural battle with the creature, and leaves satisfied that it has been expelled.
 In fact the elemental has only changed hosts, possessing Susan.
 Angry that Warren tried to thwart its plans, it kills him and goes forth into the world.